opencv/opencv/modules/features2d/doc/object_categorization.rst

 .. index:: BOWTrainer::getDescriptors

-cv::BOWTrainer::getDescriptors
+BOWTrainer::getDescriptors
 ------------------------------
-.. cfunction:: const vector<Mat>\& BOWTrainer::getDescriptors() const
+.. c:function:: const vector<Mat>\& BOWTrainer::getDescriptors() const

     Returns training set of descriptors.

 .. index:: BOWTrainer::descripotorsCount

-cv::BOWTrainer::descripotorsCount
+BOWTrainer::descripotorsCount
 ---------------------------------
-.. cfunction:: const vector<Mat>\& BOWTrainer::descripotorsCount() const
+.. c:function:: const vector<Mat>\& BOWTrainer::descripotorsCount() const

     Returns count of all descriptors stored in the training set.

 .. index:: BOWTrainer::cluster

-cv::BOWTrainer::cluster
+BOWTrainer::cluster
 -----------------------
-.. cfunction:: Mat BOWTrainer::cluster() const
+.. c:function:: Mat BOWTrainer::cluster() const

     Cluster train descriptors.
 Vocabulary consists from cluster centers.
 So this method returns vocabulary.
 In first method variant the stored in object train descriptors will be clustered, in second variant -- input descriptors will be clustered.

-.. cfunction:: Mat BOWTrainer::cluster( const Mat\& descriptors ) const
+.. c:function:: Mat BOWTrainer::cluster( const Mat\& descriptors ) const

     :param descriptors: Descriptors to cluster.
 Each row of  ``descriptors``                                                 matrix is a one descriptor.
 Descriptors will not be added to the inner train descriptor set.